DoctorMcKay/node-steam-user/README.md

 - `locked` - `true` if your account is [locked](https://support.steampowered.com/kb_article.php?ref=6416-FHVM-3982), `false` if not (accounts can also be locked by Support)
 - `canInviteFriends` - `true` if your account can invite friends, `false` if not

 Emitted on logon and probably when limitations change.
+The [`limitations`](#limitations) property will be updated after this event is emitted.

 ### wallet
 - `hasWallet` - `true` if your account has a Steam Wallet, `false` if not
 - `currency` - The currency ID of your account's wallet
 - `balance` - Your account's current wallet balance in the lowest currency denomination (e.g. USD cents)

 Emitted on logon and when wallet balance changes.
+The [`wallet`](#wallet) property will be updated after this event is emitted.